A description of search criteria used to retrieve data from a persistent store.

 - watchOS 2.0+

-NSEntityDescription) that specifies which entity to search.
+NSEntityDescription) or an entity name that specifies which entity to search.
 It frequently also contains:

 A predicate (an instance of